-- Strengthening economic supports and basic needs, food and supply distribution during COVID-19 in service to systems change - Increasing coordination of family services across systems, family navigation, and connection to resources - Directing early childhood programs and services, including virtual supports - Expanding the physical infrastructure to promote safe spaces for young children and their families - · Fostering family leadership and civic engagement - · Building partnerships among community organizations and government - · Supporting policy advocacy efforts catalyzed and led by residents
+- Strengthening economic supports and basic needs, food and supply distribution in service to systems change - Increasing coordination of family services across systems, family navigation, and connection to resources - Directing early childhood programs and services, including virtual supports - Expanding the physical infrastructure to promote safe spaces for young children and their families - · Fostering family leadership and civic engagement - Building partnerships among community organizations and government - Supporting policy advocacy efforts catalyzed and led by residents

-- 1. Work with NRFS sites to identify priorities and current needs post-COVID-19 and make any needed refinements to the structure of our engagement. - 2.
+- GOALS 1.
+Work with NRFS sites to implement the strategies developed in response to the priorities and needs identified by the community as part of the facilitated strategic planning process completed in fiscal year 2023-2024. - 2.
 Concentrate First 5 programs in NRFS catchment areas to leverage investments and generate multiplier effect across the neighborhoods. - 3.
 Develop an essential data set for reporting and analysis to understand impact, identify areas for continuous improvement, and ease the reporting burden on grantees. - 4.
 Invest in school district, service provider capacity and partnerships, and community infrastructure that supports families (housing, libraries, parks) and kindergarten readiness. - 5.
-In collaboration with NRFS agencies, use the qualitative and quantitative data collected from neighborhood partners and other sources to advocate for policy and systems changes that will help to improve conditions for families with young children. - 6.
+In collaboration with NRFS agencies use the qualitative and quantitative data collected from neighborhood partners and other sources to advocate for policy and systems changes that will help to improve conditions for families with young children. - 6.
 Showcase successes and local stories that demonstrate effectiveness to support sustainability of the NRFS models.

-Quality Early Care and Education (ECE)
+Early Care and Education (ECE)

-Early Care and Education (ECE) is a cornerstone of the early childhood system.
-ECE enables parents to work outside the home and is a vital part of the local economy.
-It is an under-resourced and underappreciated profession.
+Early Care and Education (ECE) is a cornerstone of the early childhood system and a vital part of the local economy.
+However, the field has historically been under-resourced and underappreciated.

-Participation in ECE is a leading factor in predicting kindergarten readiness, as research has shown that participation in ECE significantly narrowed readiness gaps.22 Our biannual Kindergarten Readiness Assessments (KRAs) have consistently found less than half of children in Alameda County are fully ready for kindergarten, largely due to socioeconomics tied to structural racism, with particular consequences for African-American and Latinx children.
+Participation in ECE is a leading factor in predicting kindergarten readiness, as research has shown that participation in ECE significantly narrowed readiness gaps.29 Our biannual Kindergarten Readiness Community Studies have consistently found less than half of children in Alameda County are fully ready for kindergarten, largely due to socioeconomics tied to structural racism, with particular consequences for African-American and Latinx children.

 Affordability is a major barrier to accessing ECE.
-The cost of child care has risen 68% since 2014; a family of four in Alameda County with a preschooler and an infant pay one-third of their income toward child care costs. ^{17,9} At the same time, there is a significant gap in access to subsidies for income-eligible families with an unmet need in 2018 of 91% of eligible infants and 46% of eligible preschool children in Alameda County.
-21 The pandemic worsened existing inequities, with families facing historic levels of job loss, school and child care closures, and food insecurity.
+The cost of child care has risen 68% since 2014; a family of four in Alameda County with a preschooler and an infant pays one-third of their income toward child care costs.13 At the same time, there is a significant gap in access to subsidies for income-eligible families with an unmet need in 2018 of 91% of eligible infants and 46% of eligible preschool children in Alameda County.21 The pandemic worsened existing inequities, with families facing historic levels of job loss, school and child care closures, and food insecurity.

 ECE professionals are an underpaid and aging workforce, with high attrition rates.
-Eighty-seven percent (87%) of Alameda County ECE professionals, 79% of whom identify as Black, Indigenous, or other women of color, are considered very low-income for the county.
-Across the county, the number of licensed family child care providers declined by 34% between 2007 and 2019.
-These operational challenges increased in the pandemic.
-We estimate that the Alameda County ECE field lost \$395 million in FY2020-21 alone (\$220 million without taking into consideration the increased cost of providing care) and these losses are expected to continue in the current fiscal year.
+Eighty-seven percent (87%) of Alameda County ECE professionals, 79% of whom identify as Black, Indigenous, or other women of color, are considered very low-income for the county.24 Across the county, the number of licensed family child care providers declined by 34% between 2007 and 2019.21 These operational challenges increased durig the pandemic.
+We estimate that the Alameda County ECE field lost \$395 million in fiscal year 2020-2021 alone (\$220 million without taking into consideration the increased cost of providing care) and these losses are expected to continue in the current fiscal year.30